Cullen and Dykman LLP: History

-Origins and Early Years
+Origins and early years

 Cullen and Dykman LLP traces its origins to 1850, when Alexander McCue, who later became a judge, began practicing law in Brooklyn, New York.
 Twenty years later, McCue joined two distinguished Brooklyn lawyers to form the firm McCue, Hall and Cullen.
 One partner, Edgar M. Cullen, later became Chief Judge of the New York Court of Appeals, a role he held from 1904 to 1913.

 In 1867, McCue served as one of the incorporators of the New York and Brooklyn Bridge Company.
 The firm—through Edgar M. Cullen, James G. Bergen, and later William N. Dykman — acted as counsel in significant litigation involving patents, claims, and negligence related to the Brooklyn Bridge.

 William N. Dykman joined as an associate in 1878, and by 1880, Edgar M. Cullen had been elected to the New York Supreme Court.

 In the early 20th century, Cullen and Dykman maintained offices in the Brooklyn Trust Company Building.

 After retiring as Chief Judge of the New York Court of Appeals in 1914, Cullen returned to the firm in 1915, at which point the firm officially adopted the name Cullen and Dykman.
 Despite its growing size, the firm retained this name going forward.

 Judge Edgar M. Cullen died in 1922.
 Upon his death, Presiding Justice Abel E. Blackmar noted, "Judge Cullen left his imprint upon the body of the law, and his opinions, which enrich all legal literature, will long be cited as authorities…".

 In 1937, the firm lost William N. Dykman, who had served as president of the New York State Bar Association and held prominent public roles, including memberships on the District Board of New York City and the Civil Service Commission under Mayor Van Wyck and Low.

-Recent History
+Recent history

 In 1955, Fred L. Space—then the firm's Managing Clerk—retired briefly to dedicate himself to compiling and preserving over a century's worth of firm records and history, an effort that required three large warehouse rooms.

 In 2003, Cullen and Dykman merged with Bleakley Platt Remsen Millham & Curran, a move reported by Crain's New York Business as expanding the firm's Manhattan presence and deepening its banking and real estate practice.

-In 2019, Cullen and Dykman ranked first in the list of law firms that oversaw the largest commercial loan volumes in the boroughs of Brooklyn, Queens, and the Bronx, according to "The Real Deal".

-In 2025, Long Island Business News recognized Cullen and Dykman as one of the "Best Legacy Businesses" in celebration of the firm's 175th anniversary.

-As of today, the firm has evolved from Judge McCue's one-partner Brooklyn practice into a leading regional law firm serving New York, New Jersey, and Washington, D.C., with enduring ties to the legal profession and its communities.